-Despite no monoclonal antibody (mAb)-based targeted therapy approved to treat patients with multiple myeloma (MM), many mAbs targeting different antigens have been pre-clinically and clinically evaluated.
-One of my research focuses is to identify new MM target antigens and evaluate therapeutic potential of their mAbs against MM.
-For the past few years, following promising preclinical results of my studies on elotuzumab targeting a new MM antigen SLAMF7/CS1 and daratumumab targeting CD38, encouraging clinical activities when combined with lenalidomide/dexamethasone have quickly moved these two Abs into multiple phase III clnical trials in MM.
-Specifically, daratumumab shows an acceptable safety profile with signs of single agent activity in relapsed and refractory (R/R) MM.
-We further identified novel mechanisms of action for the second therapeutic anti-CD38 mAb SAR650984 (SAR) to directly kill MM cells mainly via lysosomal activation and reactive oxygen species.
-Although caspase 3/7-dependent apoptosis plays a minor role in SAR-induced myeloma cell death, it is synergistically activated when SAR is combined with Pomalidomide, strongly supporting ongoing combination trials in R/R MM and other CD38-expressing blood cancers.
-However, these antigens still lack specificity since they also expressed in other normal tissues including NK and T effectors, which might limit their clinical utilities.
+Monoclonal antibody (mAb)-based targeted therapy will become available as a novel treatment strategy for patients with multiple myeloma (MM) following over a decade of evaluating many mAbs targeting various antigens pre-clinically and clinically.
+This is one of my research focuses to both identify new MM target antigens and develop more effective targeted immunotherapy to treat MM.
+Following promising pre-clinical results of my studies on elotuzumab targeting a new MM antigen SLAMF7/CS1 and daratumumab targeting CD38, encouraging clinical activities when combined with lenalidomide/dexamethasone have quickly moved these two Abs into multiple phase III clnical trials in MM.
+Specifically, daratumumab shows an acceptable safety profile with signs of single agent activity in relapsed and refractory MM with diverse heterogenecity.
+Most recently, we further identified that the second therapeutic anti-CD38 mAb SAR650984 (SAR) directly kills p53-mutated MM cells, which represent high-risk patient subgroup, via lysosomal activation and reactive oxygen species.
+This is the first therapeutic mAb inducing direct tumor cell death without immune effector cells.
+Although caspase 3/7-dependent apoptosis plays a minor role in SAR-induced myeloma cell death, it is synergistically activated when SAR is combined with Pomalidomide, strongly supporting ongoing combination trials in resistant MM and other CD38-expressing blood cancers.
+However, these antigens still lack tumor specificity since they also expressed in other normal tissues including NK and T effectors, which could limit their clinical utilities.
 Therefore, novel therapeutic mAbs to achieve improved MM selectivity and simultaneously targeting cytotoxic drugs to MM cells are urgently needed.
-Most recently, I showed that B cell maturation antigen (BCMA) is universally expressed on the MM cell surface and determined specific anti-MM activity of a novel humanized and afucosylated antagonistic anti-BCMA antibody-drug conjugate via a noncleavable linker.
-These studies clearly demonstrate more potent and selective myeloma cell killing without systemic cytotoxicity via multiple cytotoxic mechanisms in two mice models, thus providing a promising next-generation immunotherapeutic in this cancer.
-We are further defining molecular mechanisms regulating APRIL-BCMA pathway in MM and devising novel immuno-oncological approaches to simultaneously kill myeloma cells and harness immune effectors.
-We also characterized other novel cancer pathways, i.e., BTK and CRM1/XPO1, APRIL, and other immuno-checkpoint proteins to block the interaction and suppression of osteoclasts or various immune cells with myeloma cells in the bone marrow microenvironment.
-We continue to develop novel immunotherapeutics that effectively targets specific molecules on myeloma cells and also potentially overcomes tumor microenvironment-mediated drug resistance and the downstream effects of genetic instability.
+Very encouragingly, I reported that B cell maturation antigen (BCMA) is universally expressed on the MM cell surface which was further translated to elicit specific anti-MM activity by a novel humanized and afucosylated antagonistic anti-BCMA antibody-drug conjugate via a noncleavable linker.
+These studies demonstrate more potent and selective myeloma cell killing without affecting surrounding BCMA-null bone marrow cells via multiple cytotoxic mechanisms even in two mice models, thus providing a promising next-generation immunotherapeutics in this cancer.
+We are further defining molecular mechanisms regulating this signaling pathway in MM and continuing to devise improved immunotherapies to simultaneously kill myeloma cells and harness immune effectors.
+We also characterize other novel cancer pathways, i.e., BTK and CRM1/XPO1, APRIL, and immuno-checkpoint proteins in the interaction and suppression of osteoclasts or various immune cells with myeloma cells in the bone marrow microenvironment.
+We also continue to develop novel immunotherapeutics that potentially overcome tumor microenvironment-mediated drug resistance and the downstream effects of genetic instability.